rackerlabs/support-how-to/content/cloud-servers/set-the-date-and-time-timezone-on-a-linux-server.md

 ---
 permalink: set-the-date-and-time-timezone-on-a-linux-server/
 audit_date: '202-04-23'
-title: 'Set the date, time and timezone on a Linux server'
+title: 'Set the date, time, and timezone on a Linux server'
 type: article
 created_date: '2020-04-23'
 created_by: Morgan Marion